dsimpsonMB/capstone-starter/README.md

 ### How to join/participate in a Live Share session

-1. Click the link shared by your teammate
+1. Click the link shared by your teammate,